 A new trend in public education is sweeping the country: the introduction of teacher-led schools that put teachers in the driver's seat of both the classroom and the daily operations of the schools at large.
-Teacher-led schools have begun operating in cities across the country, including Los Angeles, Denver, Boston and Milwaukee.
+Teacher-led schools have begun operating in cities across the country, including Los Angeles, Denver, Boston, and Milwaukee.
 Recently, a new teacher-led school was introduced in Detroit as well, according to an article in Detroit Free Press.

 The concept of teacher-led schools started with the idea that teachers were better equipped to meet the needs of students than administrators ever could be.
-Teachers work with children and curriculum every day, but in traditional campuses, still need to get modifications and new programs approved by principals and school supervisors before they can put them in action.
+Teachers work with children and curriculum every day, but in traditional campuses, still need to get modifications and new programs approved by principals and school supervisors before they can put them into action.
 By eliminating school administration, teachers put themselves in the position of adjusting curriculum and adding programs to meet the specific needs of the students in their schools.

 Many of the teacher-run schools starting today have been located in low-income neighborhoods, where students already have many socioeconomic hurdles to overcome.
 For example, teacher-governed schools in Minnesota and Wisconsin consist of a high number of low-income Latino students, and one school in the area boasts a 100% Native American population.
 Another serves gay and lesbian students who were bullied in mainstream schools, according to a report at The Free Library.